Position: Stop Preaching and Start Practising Data Frugality for Responsible Development of AI: Call to Action

 \section{Call to Action}

-Our position has pointed out the value-action gap between the preaching and practising of data frugality.
+Our position identifies the value-action gap between the preaching and practising of data frugality.
 Such value-action gap is a common occurrence in activism and has been studied extensively in the context of climate action~\cite{blake1999overcoming}.
 There are several reasons for the value-action gap to persist; primary of these is the {\em relatively} low effort required to ideate compared to tangible action which can also be limited due to external constraints.
 We next present a call to action that aims to {\em incentivise} relevant stake-holders to pursue data frugality for the responsible development of AI.

 {\bf People.} Individuals have the most immediate agency to challenge the status quo and shift practice away from data scaling by adopting data frugality in their own research choices and workflows.\\ $\circ$ {\em Measure and report data frugality:} Report resource consumption (and savings) due to data frugality to increase awareness of data-related costs, alongside model-related costs.\\ \looseness=-1 $\circ$ {\em Performance per data-point as metric of success:} Transition from aggregate performance to ``Data-Pareto'' reporting.
 This shifts the focus from performance-only to performance relative to dataset size or individual dataset contribution.\\ \looseness=-1 $\circ$ {\em Share data with care:} Dataset creators should consider curating frugal datasets before publishing them by removing redundant samples.
-Applying coreset methods at creation time can reduce wasteful storage, transmission, and computation. \\ $\circ$ {\em Measure what you motivate:} When practitioners motivate their approach with something that is measurable, for example energy consumption, it should be evaluated.
+Applying coreset methods at creation time can reduce wasteful storage, transmission, and computation.
+Energy and carbon costs incurred during collection and curation should be documented as part of dataset metadata, following the spirit of \citet{gebru2021datasheets}. \\ $\circ$ {\em Measure what you motivate:} When practitioners motivate their approach with something that is measurable, for example energy consumption, it should be evaluated.

 {\bf Platforms.} Data storage and benchmarking platforms, ML communities, and conferences can encourage and reward data frugality by shaping everyday research practice through submission requirements, leaderboards, and recognition mechanisms. \\ $\circ$ {\em Make resource reporting easy and mandatory:} Adopt mechanisms such as CVPR's mandatory compute reporting form and accompanying awards for recognition\footnote{https://cvpr.thecvf.com/Conferences/2026/ComputeReporting}. \\ $\circ$ {\em Resource-aware benchmarking:} Maintain canonical benchmark datasets with streamed access and persistent leaderboards to reduce redundant downloads, storage, and repeated baseline training.
 This should be complemented by metrics such as kWh to generalise across hardware and time. \\ \looseness=-1 $\circ$ {\em Incentivise data-efficient research:} Host challenges such as Energy Efficient Image Processing\footnote{Hosted at MICCAI https://e2mip.org/} or BabyLM\footnote{https://babylm.github.io/} that seek and reward data-efficient approaches. \\ $\circ$ {\em Reward responsible practice:} Recognise responsible resource, and transparent environmental reporting.